Varian Physics Bldg. Rm. 158

 Professor Burchat's research interests focus on fundamental questions in physics: What is the Universe made of?
 What are the laws of physics that govern the constituents of the Universe?
 She studies the Universe at both the smallest and the largest scales, using accelerators to probe the elementary particles and the fundamental interactions, and telescopes to investigate the cosmological evolution of the Universe.

-Prof. Burchat is a member of an international collaboration developing a telescope that will provide the most complete census of the Universe to date -- the Large Synoptic Survey Telescope.
-The LSST design corresponds to an 8.4-meter ground-based telescope with a 10-square-degree field of view that will survey the Universe with an unprecedented combination of breadth (coverage of the entire night-sky approximately every three nights) and depth (sensitivity to matter densities up to seven billion light-years away).
+Prof. Burchat is a member of an international community developing and preparing for data from a telescope that will provide the most complete census of the Universe to date -- the Large Synoptic Survey Telescope.
+The LSST design is an 8.4-meter ground-based telescope with a 10-square-degree field of view that will survey the Universe with an unprecedented combination of breadth (coverage of the entire night-sky approximately every three nights) and depth (sensitivity to matter densities up to seven billion light-years away).
 The baseline design for the LSST camera is a 3.2 Gigapixel CCD array, which will be read out in approximately 2 seconds, every 15 seconds, generating tens of terabytes of data each night.
 The telescope will be located on Cerro Pachon, an 8,800-foot mountain peak in northern Chile.
 The telescope is scheduled to see “first light” around 2019.

 Professor Burchat has been a key player in a number of accelerator-based particle physics experiments: Mark II at the SLAC Linear Collider, E791 at Fermilab, and BABAR at SLAC.
 Each of these experiments probed the fundamental interactions, especially the “weak” interaction.
 The research of Burchat's group in these experiments included pioneering studies of the neutral carrrier of the weak interaction (the Z0), searches for heavy neutral leptons, precision studies of semileptonic decays of charm mesons, searches for and discovery of charm mixing, and detailed studies of differences in the way matter and antimatter evolve in time (CP violation in B meson decays).